geordi/upr-course/README.md

 ## Exercises

-For exerises, check the [dedicated page](exercises.md).
+For exercises, check the [dedicated page](exercises.md).

+You can find various programming tasks to improve your skills [here](tasks).

 ## Readings

-See [Readings](./readings.md) page for list of recommended texts to understanded all topics.
+See [Readings](./readings.md) page for a list of recommended texts to understand all topics.

 ## Slack channel